-Netleaf hackberry (Celtis reticulata) is a deciduous tree in the Elm family.
-Indeed, the 3-inch-long leaf of this plant does resemble that of the American elm tree (Ulmus americana) in shape.
+Netleaf hackberry (Celtis laevigata var. reticulata) is a deciduous tree.
 Its species name, reticulata, means "netted" or "reticulated" in Latin and is a reference to the netted pattern of the veining in the leaf.
-In addition to the leaf, identifying features include the gray, furrowed bark of its trunk and its spherical berries, which are light red in color and measure 1/4 inch across.
+In addition to the three-inch leaves, identifying features include the gray, furrowed bark of its trunk and its spherical berries, which are light red and measure 1/4 inch across.
 Netleaf hackberry usually stays relatively short for a tree; in fact, it sometimes grows to be shrub-like.
-There are three types of hackberry native to three different regions of the U.S.; netleaf hackberry is native to portions of the western U.S.
+There are two types of native hackberry trees in the United States.
+The netleaf hackberry is native to portions of the western U.S.

 |Common Names||Netleaf hackberry, acibuche, canyon hackberry, Douglas hackberry, palo blanco, sugar hackberry, Texas sugarberry, western hackberry|